 Timeline of Tax Return Deadlines & Important Dates 2017

-Before July 2017, you should gather all of your relevant financial documents such as receipts, purchases invoices, sales invoices and bank statements for the previous tax year.
+July 2017: Gather all of your relevant financial documents such as receipts, purchases invoices, sales invoices and bank statements for the previous tax year.

-By August 31st 2017 you should ideally be submitting the documents and the information required.
+August 31st 2017: You should ideally be submitting the documents and the information required.
 This is to cut down on any stress as the deadline approaches and to avoid having to complete the Self-Assessment Panel.

 31st October 2017 – 2016 paper income tax return deadline